 The PhD Programme in Economics consists of two stages, i) course work with a combined credit value of 30 ECTS and ii) the completion of a dissertation.

-The 1st year is devoted to developing a strong foundation in the basic tools of economics, including full-year courses in microeconomic theory, macroeconomic theory, and econometrics (core courses).
-Successful candidates are required to apply by April 15 to the Swiss Program for Beginning Doctoral Students in Economics at the Study Center Gerzensee of the Swiss National Bank (SNB).
-The application requires candidates to submit their GRE test scores by March 15.
+Year 1 is devoted to developing a strong foundation in the basic tools of economics, including full-year courses in microeconomic theory, macroeconomic theory, and econometrics (core courses).
+Successful candidates are required to apply to the Swiss Program for Beginning Doctoral Students in Economics at the Study Center Gerzensee of the Swiss National Bank (SNB).
+Candidates must submit their application, including GRE test scores, around March or April.
 In the 1st year, successful candidates will devote most of their work time to this programme and the remaining time to teaching and research activities at the Institute of Economics (IdEP).
 (The PhD Programme Director and the Graduate Studies Committee may approve different study plans submitted by PhD candidates or their main advisor.)

-The 2nd year is devoted to field courses (deepening courses) to bring successful candidates to the research frontier of their field(s) of interest.
+Year 2 is devoted to field courses (deepening courses) to bring successful candidates to the research frontier of their field(s) of interest.
 Students are free to choose these courses offered either at USI or at other academic institutions after coordinating with the PhD Programme Director.
-During this time, students are encouraged to start developing their dissertation topic.
+During this time, students are strongly encouraged to start developing their dissertation topic.
 Starting from year 2, in addition to the course work, successful candidates will provide part-time assistance in the Institute’s research projects and/or teaching activities.